Site Of A D.C. Chinese Restaurant Has A Dark Past

 ART SILVERMAN: I was going to go see the movie but, luckily, I heard clips from the film first.

-Ms. ROBIN WRIGHT (Actor): (as Mary Surratt) Yes, my son hated the north.
+ROBIN WRIGHT: (as Mary Surratt) Yes, my son hated the north.
 We all did.
 How can a Southerner feel anything but bitterness toward your side?
 But my son did not conspire to kill your president.

 SILVERMAN: No way I was going to spend 10 bucks on this.
 But I had the assignment, so I did a little research.
 Actually, I had interns Abby Sykes and Jinae West do a little research on the boarding house.